spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/14-noc-ui.md

 <br />

-* Log in to the Palette console and select **Clusters** from the left main menu.
+* Log in to Palette and select **Clusters** from the left **Main Menu**.

-* Go to **Map View Icon** below the `Clusters` tab.
+* Go to **Map View Icon** below the **Clusters** tab.

 The map will display all the cluster locations under that user’s scope.

 # Map Filters

-Palette Map Filters filter out specific cluster(s) using built-in or custom filters for an enhanced user experience.
-This map filter provides an enhanced user experience when you have many clusters dispersed geographically across multiple scopes and clouds.
-You have two types of filters:- **Built in Filters** and **Custom Filters**.
+Palette Map Filters filter out specific clusters using built-in or custom filters for an enhanced user experience.
+The map filter allows you to narrow down clusters that may be dispersed geographically, across multiple scopes, or different cloud providers.
+You have two types of filters:- **Built-in Filters** and **Custom Filters**.

-## Built-in filters
+## Built-In Filters

-The filters are available in the Palette console by default and can be selected from the **Add Filter** drop-down menu.
-You can have the following built-in filters from the Palette console.
+Built-in filters are available in the Palette console by default and can be selected from the **Add Filter** drop-down menu.
+You can use the following built-in filters.

 |**Built-In Filters** |